How the halls got their names

 Friend Hall

 Friend Hall is named after Jonathan Friend, a faculty member in the College of Veterinary Medicine.
 Friend is an alumnus of Oklahoma A&M and was presented the Outstanding Teacher Award in the College of Veterinary Medicine in 1979.
-During his teaching career, Friend taugh every veterinary student who graduated from 1951 through 1989.
+During his teaching career, Friend taught every veterinary student who graduated from 1951 through 1989.

 Griffith Community Center